 Please remember, lawn grass is supposed to go dormant in these extreme conditions.
-At this point there is nothing you can do to revitalize it as it will not respond to fertilier and water is not enough.
+At this point there is nothing you can do to revitalize it as it will not respond to fertilizer and water is not enough.
 Fortunately, our nice green lawns will return with cooler weather and some rainy days.
-When this happens, and your grass starts to turn green again, you can apply a fertilizer to strengthen the roots which will promote a faster recovery.
+When this happens, and your grass starts to turn green again, you can apply fertilizer to strengthen the roots which will promote a faster recovery.